ciwin/twde-chatbot/resources/data/nlu.md

 - day off
 - when is the next public holiday?
 - when is the next public holiday in my office?

+## intent:option1
+- the first one
+- 1
+- number one
+- number 1
+- the one in may
+- leaves in may
+- may

+## intent:option2
+- the second one
+- 2
+- number 2
+- number two
+- the one in june
+- june

 ## intent:confirm
 - yes